 A few months ago I conducted a poll on a church tech Facebook group,

 I asked members there which mixing consoles were currently being used in their churches.
 I got a huge response and in the original poll, over 50 different sound console models were mentioned.
 However, for this article, I decided just to list the top 20 that were mentioned by the church sound technicians in the group.
 Most respondents were from the United States, but also quite a few were from other nations around the world.
-Check out my post about the best digital mixers for churches.
+Check out my post about small church sound consoles.

 I have assembled the data and published in the table below.